crocorio/badegg/README.md

 Because I would like the foundation of the website to be created first, these functions are not prioritized at the moment.

+This website is created in English, because I wish to utilize my English skills in the field.
+(Working in an English environment, abroad, etc.)

 JP:
 Bad Egg Training Teamへようこそ！